haroonwaves/markdown-kit/app/content/docs/overview.md

 markdown.
 Whether you're creating a personal blog, documentation site, or content platform, Blog Kit provides the essential tools you need with minimal configuration.

-### Why Blog Kit?

-Building a blog from scratch means dealing with markdown parsing, frontmatter extraction, reading time calculations, syntax highlighting, and responsive UI components.
-Blog Kit handles all of this for you with:

-- **Zero Configuration** - Works out of the box with sensible defaults
-- **TypeScript First** - Full type safety and IntelliSense support
-- **Framework Agnostic** - Use with Next.js, Remix, Vite, or any React framework
-- **Production Ready** - Battle-tested components with dark mode support
-- **Developer Friendly** - Simple API, comprehensive docs, and great DX

 ### Key Features

 #### Core Package